 after having a heart attack.

-can help relieve
+can help manage these challenges.

 Begin a safe